arvola/woodwork/content/about.md

 - [Hugo](https://gohugo.io/) is responsible for turning the content into a website.
 I considered others as well, but Hugo seems to have the best support.
-- The site is hosted on [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System), with the help of [Pinata](https://www.pinata.cloud/).
+- The site is also [hosted on IPFS](https://ipfs.filebase.io/ipfs/QmSrfSen9BgbQeMKfAofWeBNm4rYwUYvFpLupHF3X9n8Yr/) as an alternative.
-  [Cloudflare](https://www.cloudflare.com/) makes the website accessible through a normal browser, instead of needing to support IPFS.
 - The theme is based on [hugo-theme-texify](https://github.com/queensferryme/hugo-theme-texify/), I enjoy the academic look of LaTeX.